 UST’s BlastMatch takes the design of traditional flint and ferro rod firestarters and upgrades it for the 21st century.
 With just one hand, you can release a flurry of sparks hot enough to ignite a wide range of tinder and other combustibles.
 It’s also designed to work in rain, sleet, and wind while burning three times hotter than ordinary matches.

-Our most portable option comes in at just over four inches long and one-fourth-inch thick.
-It burns at nearly 5,500 degrees Fahrenheit and has a replaceable interior rod.
-It’s lightweight body is a handsomely finished aluminum and is, of course, waterproof.
-It’s also our most expensive option, but the pure portability is worth it.
+Exotac’s nanoStriker XL features a narrow, pen-like design that makes it incredibly pocketable.
+The sparks burn at nearly 5,500 degrees Fahrenheit, and it has a replaceable interior rod.
+The lightweight body is a handsomely finished aluminum and is, of course, waterproof.
+It’s a rather expensive option, but the pure portability is worth it, in our opinion.

 - The 31 Best Men’s Skincare Gift Sets in 2021

 - The 9 Best Belts for Men to Stylishly Keep Your Pants Up

 - The 7 Best Stout Beer Glassware Choices in 2021